Incompressible Euler Blowup at the $C^{1,\frac{1}{3}}$ Threshold: Introduction

 \subsection{The $C^{1,\alpha}$ threshold in axisymmetry}

 A major breakthrough due to Elgindi~\cite{Elgindi2021} established finite-time singularity formation for the axisymmetric no-swirl Euler equations in $\R^3$ with velocity in $C^{1,\alpha}$.
-A key feature is that this theory is \emph{intrinsically perturbative in the H\"older exponent}: the construction requires

-for a sufficiently small constant $\alpha_0>0$.
-In this small-$\alpha$ regime one can exploit a perturbative structure in which the genuinely three-dimensional nonlocal effects (pressure and strain coupling) remain weak enough to be closed by bootstrap estimates.\footnote{A useful heuristic is that, in the limit $\alpha\to 0$, the axisymmetric Biot--Savart law admits an effective ``low-rank'' (nearly one-dimensional) structure for the dominant coupling into the on-axis strain, with a remainder that is perturbative in $\alpha$; see e.g.\ \cite{TaoBlog2019} for discussion.
-This explains why the small-$\alpha$ approach is powerful, but also why it is not expected to extend to $\alpha$ comparable to $\tfrac{1}{3}$ without a different organizing principle.} Subsequent developments in the same rough self-similar setting---including stability and geometric refinements---also operate in the \emph{small-$\alpha$} regime; see e.g.\ \cite{ElgindiGhoulMasmoudi2022, Cordoba2023, ElgindiPasqualotto2023}.
+A key feature is that this theory is \emph{intrinsically perturbative in the H\"older exponent}: the construction requires $ 0<\alpha<\alpha_0$ for a sufficiently small constant $\alpha_0>0$.
+In this small-$\alpha$ regime one can exploit a perturbative structure in which the genuinely three-dimensional nonlocal effects (pressure and strain coupling) remain weak enough to be closed by bootstrap estimates.\footnote{A useful heuristic is that, in the limit $\alpha\to 0$, the axisymmetric Biot--Savart law admits an effective ``low-rank'' (nearly one-dimensional) structure for the dominant coupling into the axial strain, with a remainder that is perturbative in $\alpha$; see e.g.\ \cite{TaoBlog2019} for discussion.
+This explains why the small-$\alpha$ approach is powerful, but also why it is not expected to extend to $\alpha$ comparable to $\tfrac13$ without a different organizing principle.} Subsequent developments in the same rough self-similar setting, including stability and geometric refinements, likewise operate in the \emph{small-$\alpha$} regime; see e.g.\ \cite{ElgindiGhoulMasmoudi2022, Cordoba2023, ElgindiPasqualotto2023}.

-As $\alpha$ increases, however, the mechanism ceases to be perturbative: the nonlocal pressure and strain contributions become comparable to the inertial driver, and estimates that are ``$\alpha$--small'' in the perturbative theory no longer gain a closing factor.
+As $\alpha$ increases, however, the mechanism ceases to be perturbative: the nonlocal pressure and strain contributions become comparable to the Riccati compression term, and estimates that are ``$\alpha$--small'' in the perturbative theory no longer gain a closing power.